This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Write down your questions so you remember to ask them during your visits.

 - Kegel exercises: To do kegel exercises, squeeze your pelvic floor muscles for 5 to 10 seconds, then release.
 Regular kegel exercises will help your pelvic floor muscles become stronger.
 This will help prevent you from leaking urine.
-Ask your PHP when to start these exercises and how often to do them.
+Ask your healthcare provider when to start these exercises and how often to do them.

 - Sanitary pad: Change your sanitary pad regularly.
 Keep track of how often you change the pad.

 - Foley catheter: Keep the bag below your waist.
 This will help prevent infection and other problems caused by urine flowing back into your bladder.
 Do not pull on the catheter because this can cause pain and bleeding, and the catheter could come out.
 Keep the catheter tubing free of kinks so your urine will flow into the bag.
-Your PHP will remove the catheter as soon as possible, to help prevent infection.
+Your healthcare provider will remove the catheter as soon as possible, to help prevent infection.

 - Wound care: When you are allowed to bathe or shower, carefully wash your vaginal area with soap and water.